Bouquets of curves in surfaces: Introduction

 \section{Introduction}

-The mapping class group of a closed oriented surface is generated by Dehn twists along simple closed curves.
-This is due to the fact that a mapping class is essentially determined by its action on the set of simple closed curves~\cite{De,Bi}.
-Dehn twists store a lot of information about curves; most importantly, the homotopy type of their defining curves.
-Pairs of positive Dehn twists with non-isotopic defining curves detect low intersection numbers: they commute, or satisfy the braid relation, if and only if their defining curves have intersection number zero or one, respectively~\cite{FM}.
-In particular, embedded bouquets of pairs of curves can be characterised via the braid relation.
-In this note, we show that, more generally, Dehn twists detect embedded bouquets of~$n$ curves in oriented surfaces.
-A \emph{bouquet} is a union of $n$~simple closed curves having precisely one common intersection point in which all curves intersect pairwise transversally (that is with~$n$ different tangent lines).
-We will say that a set of~$n$ simple closed curves in an oriented surface~$\Sigma$ forms a bouquet, if they do so after an individual homotopy of the curves involved.
+The \emph{mapping class group} of an oriented compact surface is the set of isotopy classes of its orientation-preserving self-diffeomorphisms with group law induced by composition.
+The mapping class group of an oriented closed surface is generated by Dehn twists along simple closed curves.
+This is due to the fact that a mapping class is essentially determined by its action on the set of simple closed curves; see Paragraph~10 in~\cite{De} and Chapter~4 in~\cite{Bi}.
+Dehn twists store a lot of information about curves; most importantly, the isotopy type of their defining curves.
+Two positive Dehn twists with non-isotopic defining curves detect low intersection numbers: they commute, or satisfy the braid relation, if and only if their defining curves have intersection number zero or one, respectively; see Chapter~3 in~\cite{FM}.
+Here two group elements $g$ and $h$ are said to satisfy the \emph{braid relation} if $ghg=hgh$.